miziomon/awesome-wordpress/README.md

 * [All-in-One WP Migration](https://wordpress.org/plugins/all-in-one-wp-migration/) - The plugin allows you to export your database, media files, plugins, and themes.
 You can apply unlimited find/replace operations on your database and the plugin will also fix any serialization problems that occur during find/replace operations.
 * [Duplicator](https://wordpress.org/plugins/duplicator/) - Duplicate, clone, backup, move and transfer an entire site from one location to another.
+* [UpdraftPlus Backup and Restoration](https://wordpress.org/plugins/updraftplus/) - UpdraftPlus simplifies backups (and restoration).
+Backup into the cloud (Amazon S3 (or compatible), Dropbox, Google Drive, Rackspace Cloud, DreamObjects, FTP, Openstack Swift, UpdraftPlus Vault and email) and restore with a single click.
+Backups of files and database can have separate schedules.
 * [BackWPup](https://wordpress.org/plugins/backwpup/) - The backup plugin BackWPup Free can be used to save your complete installation including /wp-content/ and push them to an external Backup Service, like Dropbox, S3, FTP and many more, see list below.
 With a single backup .zip file you are able to easily restore an installation.
+* [MultiSite Clone Duplicator](https://it.wordpress.org/plugins/multisite-clone-duplicator/) - MultiSite Clone Duplicator adds a "Duplicate Site" functionality to your network installation.
+It allows you to clone any site of your network into a new one : all data, files, users and roles can be copied.

 ## Commandline